Stay in the Loop

 Helen Shannon’s legacy

 I feel like I could tell a million stories about how the UArts community opened my eyes and built deep connections with the art community in Philly and beyond.
 But if I were to pick one, it would be the 2018 memorial for faculty member Dr. Helen Shannon at UArts.
 She was a remarkable professor and was so passionate about teaching museology.
 And she is the most patient and humble person I've ever met.
-She helped me with my studies, especially when I was using my second language, and learning things the hard way from the beginning.
+She helped me with my studies, especially when I was using my second language and learning things the hard way from the beginning.
 Her sudden passing was my sorrow.

 Part of Philly, no matter how far away

 In 2019, I wrote a piece for BSR about Chinese artist Siyuan Liu’s Hamilton Hall Public Art Initiative installation: two large-scale prints of his Washington Crossing Delaware River and Mao Crossing Chisui River.
-That led to me another UArts alum, renowned artist Tom Judd, who reached out to me after reading my article and invited me to assist him with his public art project, Portal to Discovery.
+That led me to another UArts alum, renowned artist Tom Judd, who reached out to me after reading my article and invited me to assist him with his public art project, Portal to Discovery.
 Its installation on the wall of the 5th Street Station of the Market-Frankford Line happened after I returned to China, but I still feel connected to the city because I was part of that piece.

-To this day, I am still in touch with Tom and other UArts colleagues.
+To this day, I am still in touch with Judd and other UArts colleagues.
 I was thankful to know everyone there who gave me confidence, opportunities, and suggestions.
 I may not be able to help current students and staff from afar, but I can tell my story.

 In my heart, I am a part of the Philly community no matter how far away I am, or how long ago I was there.
 The city shaped my personality, making me stronger and more inclusive.
 And I hope to pass on this power and see where it will lead us.
 I am angry now, knowing so little about the school’s next steps (including a possible merger with Temple University).
 I’m going to remember that anger and “make good art” in my own way and encourage others.
 We don’t know what the future holds, but I hope UArts will remain open on Broad Street after June 7, 2024.